thenumbernine/symmath-lua/README.md

 `expr:getRealRange()` = Returns the RealSubset object for the range of this expression, specifying what possible values it can contain.

+`symmath.set.default` = The default set that Variables are associated with.
+This is initialized to `symmath.set.real`.

 ### Plotting